 Pretty Handwriting and what it Means

-When I was at school I sat next to a girl who had the most beautiful handwriting.
+When I was at school I sat next to a girl who made a lasting impression on me because she had such pretty handwriting.
 How I admired the lovely rounded formations that seemed to flow from her pen.
-And how prettily she dotted her I’s with perfect little circles.
-It was all so neat and perfect.
+And how prettily she dotted her i’s with perfect little circles.
+Her beautiful handwriting gave me pangs of envy.

 As she wrote I used to send sideways glances to watch how she managed to produce what to me looked like a work of art.
 And in truth she was artistic.
 Her drawings were the best in the class.